kokabe2/LedDriver/README.md

 ## Assumptions and constraints

-- The implementation of LEDs is memory-mapped I/O
+- The implementation of LEDs is memory-mapped I/O and 8 bits
 - The I/O address is writable and readable
 - The bit value 1 is LED on and 0 is LED off
-- The LED of LSB is the number 1 and the LED of MSB is the number 8

 ## Usage